popofish2024/fix-augment/README.md

 # Fix Augment

-An enhanced unofficial extension for the Augment VSCode extension by Romy Rianata.
-This extension significantly improves the input and output capabilities of the Augment extension, allowing for larger inputs, better formatted outputs, and a more seamless experience.
+An enhanced unofficial extension for the Augment VSCode extension by MrXploisLite.
+This extension significantly improves the Agent workflows, input/output capabilities, and overall experience when working with Augment's powerful AI features including Agent, Chat, Next Edit, Instructions, and Completions.

 ## Features

+### Core Enhancements
 - **Enhanced Input Processing**: Automatically chunks large inputs to make them more digestible for Augment
 - **Smart Chunking**: Preserves context and code blocks when splitting large inputs
 - **Improved Output Formatting**: Formats Augment's output with better code highlighting and organization